uploadcare/uploadcare-rails/README.md

 // require ./uploadcare
 ```
 Note that only last and stable version of widget is published with gem.
-If you need an older (or newer) version for some reasone you can
+If you need an older (or newer) version for some reason you can
 download it and put somewhere in
 `assets/javascripts/vendor` and include it via assets pipeline.

+### Widget configuration
 Next step is including application-wide settings in page.
 Just call `:uploadcare_settings` helper in head of layout: